bradwestness/bradwestness.github.io/_posts/2017-11-07-the-pit-of-poor-performance-part-2.md

 As the old saying goes, only a poor craftsman blames his tools, but the other old aphorism which applies here is that when all you have is a hammer, everything looks like a nail.

-That is to say, using an O/RM as a convenience is perfectly fine, but don't become convinced that just because you use an O/RM, you *must* do all data reading and writing through the O/RM.
+That is to say, using an ORM as a convenience is perfectly fine, but don't become convinced that just because you use an ORM, you *must* do all data reading and writing through the ORM.
 Some times you need to  [look past the abstraction](https://www.hanselman.com/blog/PleaseLearnToThinkAboutAbstractions.aspx) and get at the plumbing under the sink in order to do a job the right way.

 ## Bonus - The Solution